bclarke329/phase3/README.md

 # Stretch Goals

-- Find an API, or populate the products database with more skincare products, add descriptions, and photos.
+- Find an API, or populate the products database with more skincare products, add descriptions, and photos. <br>
 -Add CSS.
-I plan to use this project to practice my CSS skills once I complete the program.
+I plan to use this project to practice my CSS skills once I complete the program. <br>
--Allow users to upload images to their logs, to keep track of daily changes.
+-Allow users to upload images to their logs, to keep track of daily changes. <br>
--Allow users to upload a profile picture.
+-Allow users to upload a profile picture. <br>
--Create some sort of profile, so users can follow each other.
+-Create some sort of profile, so users can follow each other. <br>
--Eventually host this application and switch to a postgres database.
+-Eventually host this application and switch to a postgres database. <br>

 # Contributing
 <br>